High School Summer Scholars Biology Research Immersion Program: Summer 2017

 Training the next generation of researchers on aging

-PROGRAM: In line with the directives of the Presidential Science, Technology, Engineering and Mathematics (STEM) campaign, the Buck Institute for Research on Aging provides a program each summer to give local high school students the tools and mentorship necessary to excel in science and mathematics.
-With 23 research labs participating, students have the opportunity to explore research involving the aging process and aging-related diseases.
+PROGRAM: Each summer the Buck Institute for Research on Aging provides a seven-week research internship to prepare local high school students for careers in biomedical and Geroscience research.
+With 20 research labs participating, students have the opportunity to explore research involving the aging process and aging-related diseases.
+Through mentorship in their lab, students develop the skills and background necessary to pursue research science.
 Students are encouraged to visit Buck Institute faculty websites to read about the research being conducted at the Buck and to indicate an area of interest when applying for the program.

 Participate in cutting edge research at the Buck Institute